micheldebree/retropixels/README.md

 A cross platform command line tool to convert images to Commodore 64 format.

-This is intended primarily for Commodore 64 graphicians and developers who want
+This is intended primarily for:
-to:

-- Convert an image to a picture, or sprites, for use in a Commodore 64 production.
+- Commodore 64 developers who want to convert an image to graphics data for use in a Commodore 64 production.
-- Pixel artists who want to use an existing image as a starting point.
+- Commodore 64 pixel artists who want to use an existing image as a starting point.
 - People who like the Commodore 64 graphics esthetics and want to apply them to an image and save it as a `.png` file.